 There are two types of mounts used.
 One is called an alt/az mount.
 It's like a camera tripod - you can move it up-and-down (altitude) and side-to-side (azimuth).
-It's very easy to use because most of us are familiar with the notions of up-and-down and side-to-side.
-Since astronomical objects appear to move east-to-west in the sky and get higher and lower as time passes, telescopes need to be repositioned periodically.
-You may not think it's very noticeable, but the more you magnify a piece of the sky, the more noticeable its movement is.
-So with this mount, the telescope needs to be moved both in altitude and azimuth to keep an object in sight.
+It's easy to use because most of us are familiar with these motions.
+Since astronomical objects appear to move east-to-west and get higher and lower in the sky as Earth turns, telescopes need to be turned to keep an object in view.
+With this type of mount, the telescope needs to be moved both in altitude and azimuth to keep an object in sight.

-As the earth turns (the reason for the above-mentioned motions) everything appears to rotate around a fixed axis running through the Earth from the North Pole to the South Pole.
+As the earth turns everything appears to rotate around a fixed axis running through the Earth from the North Pole to the South Pole.
 Presently, the North Pole points towards the star Polaris - the North Star.
-If you set a telescope at just the right angle to point up at Polaris, there would be only one movement needed to follow things in the sky - a rotation around the imaginary north-south axis.
+If you set a telescope at just the right angle to point up at Polaris, there would be only one movement needed to follow things in the sky - a rotation around the north-south axis.
 This is just what the other type of mount, an equatorial mount, lets you do.
-This combination of motions isn't something most of us are used to, so at first, an equatorial mounting can be difficult to use - and be a reason for dust accumulation on a telescope.
+This combination of motions isn't something most of us are used to, so at first, an equatorial mount can be difficult to use - and be a reason for dust accumulation on a telescope.
 Once mastered, it's far more practical.
 For relaxed viewing, contemplation of the universe, and photography I think it's essential.
-Also, since only one, rotational movement is needed, a simple motor can be attached to move it automatically.
-In the past few years, there have become available computer controlled, two-motor setups that allow alt/az mounts to be driven automatically as well.
+Also, since only one rotational movement is needed, a simple motor can be attached to move it automatically.
+There are computer-controlled, two-motor setups that allow alt/az mounts to be driven automatically as well.
 The mount's motions should be smooth and controllable.
 If you can visit the telescope before you buy it, grab a tripod leg with one hand and the top of the mount with the other, and try to wiggle the structure in between.
 If you feel any loose play or wobble, move on.

 The magnification that a telescope can provide may be greatly exaggerated by unscrupulous manufacturers.
 The magnification is equal to the focal length of the objective divided by the focal length of the eyepiece.
-For instance, if a telescope had an objective with a 900-mm focal length and you were using an eyepiece with a focal length of 25-mm, the magnification would be 36x.
-Multiply the diameter of the objective (in inches) by 50 and that's about the highest you should expect to use with the instrument (examples: a 60-mm (2.4 inches) telescope would, give 120x at the top end; a 4.5-inch telescope would handle 225x).
+For instance, if a telescope had an objective with a 900-mm focal length and you were using an eyepiece with a focal length of 25-mm, the magnification would be $36x (900 \div 25 = 36)$.
+Multiply the diameter of the objective (in inches) by 50 and that's about the highest magnification you should expect to use with the instrument (examples: a 60-mm (2.4 inches) telescope would, give 120x at the top end; a 4.5-inch telescope would handle 225x).
 Beyond this, the image will be pale and blurred.
-On extremely goods nights, under very dark skies, with a well-trained eye, you could up it to 60x or so - this isn't often.
 Beware of claims above this - ask yourself, "What else are they trying to con me on?"